Thyroidectomy

 Personalized Consultation

-Meet with Dr. Suh, virtually or in-person, together you’ll discuss whether thyroid surgery is right for you.
+Meet with Dr. Suh, virtually or in person.
+Together, you’ll discuss whether thyroid surgery is right for you.

 Once your surgery is scheduled, we’ll walk you through the prep process.
 This may include lab work, imaging, medication adjustments, and fasting instructions.